Wipeout Fusion: Reception

-Wipeout Fusion received generally favourable reviews upon release.
+Wipeout Fusion received generally favorable reviews upon release.
 It holds an average score of 83 percent from Metacritic based on aggregate of 21 reviews.

 The graphics received mixed opinions from critics.
 Rick Sanchez of IGN felt disappointed with the game's visuals, opining that its graphics had not changed since he had played it at E3 2001.
 Sanchez stated that the game looked like an "early first generation PS2 game", and asserted that had it been released a year from writing his review, the graphics would not have looked as dated.
 Louis Bedigan from GameZone praised the game's attention to detail, stating that the game's visuals had improved by "110%" since Wipeout 3 and thought a lot of time was put into Wipeout Fusion's graphics, resulting in "something truly extraordinary".
 John Kauderer of GameSpy praised the game's key improvements over its predecessor – in particular its cutting edge graphic design, stating that it "sets [the game] worlds apart from the tired side scrollers and kiddy characters that populated the 16-bit systems".
 A reviewer from GamePro enjoyed the game's "slickly renovated" graphics.
-Ryan Davis of GameSpot criticised the game's visuals, asserting that although the track designs appear more "flamboyant" over Wipeout 2097, the game "keeps its visual flash to a minimum".
+Ryan Davis of GameSpot criticized the game's visuals, asserting that although the track designs appear more "flamboyant" over Wipeout 2097, the game "keeps its visual flash to a minimum".
 Additionally, Davis also expressed disappointment in the lack of awe-inspiring tracks, as well as the game's occasional slowdown and graphical pop-up issues.
 In contrast, Tom Bramwell from Eurogamer considered that Wipeout Fusion's only improvement from its predecessors was its improved graphics engine.

-Critics praised the game's techno soundtrack and recognised that it was an important part of the Wipeout series.
+Critics praised the game's techno soundtrack and recognized that it was an important part of the Wipeout series.
 Sanchez opined that the soundtrack from the previous Wipeout games—as well as Wipeout Fusion—are "good enough" to buy separately.
 Sanchez also commended the game's sound effects and music, stating that both aspects are "dead on for a member of the Wipeout family".
 Bedigan enjoyed the soundtrack, saying that every song was "addictive" and "suits the game's 'extreme' feel".
 Kauderer thought that the game had an exceptional soundtrack, stating that since the use of licensed music in Wipeout 2097, the franchise had "changed the face of the industry forever", although he opined that Wipeout Fusion had lost "that cool edge".
 Davis praised the "hard hitting" techno soundtrack; saying that it was a type of music "you'd want to listen to even when you weren't playing the game".
-Bramwell, on the other hand, criticised the game's choice of music, stating that the soundtrack feels "like a practical joke" and admitted to muting the music.
+Bramwell, on the other hand, criticized the game's choice of music, stating that the soundtrack feels "like a practical joke" and admitted to muting the music.
 A reviewer from Edge lauded the soundtrack, describing it as "excellent, trance-inducing", but also said that the gameplay "has failed to keep up with the times".